PGO

 System Integration Advice

 - Building block for patching complex video synthesis functions.
-As low level analog computing blocks, several PGOs can be patched together to design a wide range of processing functions, including replicating functions from other modules.
-However, this level of flexibility comes at the expense of greater system size and more complex patches.
-Using both lower level and higher level modules is a great strategy for getting the most out of a system.
+As low level analog computing blocks, several PGO's can be patched together to design a wide range of processing functions, including replicating functions from other modules.
+This level of flexibility comes at the expense of greater system size and more complex patches.
+Using both low-level and high-level modules is a great strategy for getting the most out of a system.

 Controls, Connectors & Indicators